Sigil (Dungeons & Dragons): Dungeons & Dragons 5th edition (2014–)

 Sigil is briefly mentioned in Appendix C of the 5th edition's Player's Handbook.
 There is also some information on Sigil in Dungeon Master's Guide at the end of Chapter 2.

+A three-volume box set titled Planescape: Adventures in the Multiverse was released in October 2023 for 5th Edition, which included information about using Sigil in 5th edition campaigns.

 Reception

-Scott Haring, in his review of the Planescape Campaign Setting for Pyramid, described Sigil as "a strange city with doors to every plane and every reality, and inhabitants from all those planes and realities living together in (more or less) harmony."
+Scott Haring, in his review of the Planescape Campaign Setting for Pyramid, described Sigil as "a strange city with doors to every plane and every reality, and inhabitants from all those planes and realities living together in (more or less) harmony".
 Trenton Webb of British RPG magazine Arcane calls the city "splendidly bizarre" and declares that "Sigil, The Lady of Pain's citadel, is an elegant gaming construct, yet it can often feel a little hollow", feeling that life in Sigil should be "a swirl of plots, factions and sedition that leaves players' heads spinning, wounds bleeding and experience points tally in overdrive".

 Sigil as depicted in Planescape: Torment was praised by Evan Narcisse from Kotaku as one of the richest science fiction and fantasy worlds in video games.